 Khiri Travel seeks out and actively works together with independent auditing organizations, who provide training possibilities and support for more responsible elephant camp management:

-PATA in partnership with Travelife for Tour Operators, Animondial and the Asian Captive Elephant Working Group (ACEWG) have all collaborated on a framework for a widely supported set of standards for elephant camps.
+Travelife for Tour Operators in partnership with PATA, Animondial and the Asian Captive Elephant Working Group (ACEWG) have all collaborated on a framework for a widely supported set of standards for elephant camps.
 The so-called Elephant Camp Animal Welfare and Sustainability Standard and Assessment Initiative will provide tour operators as well as their clients with an ethical choice when interacting with elephants.

 Asian Captive Elephants Standards (ACES) has setup an extensive framework of standards for elephants engaged in tourism in the following areas: welfare, living, and working conditions.
 ACES works alongside camps, governments, mahouts, universities and local communities to ensure all captive elephants are provided with the best care possible that the utmost is done to promote conservation.
 Experts in the field provide support for elephant tourism providers in order to improve and to be able to monitor the welfare conditions of the animals.